nlrosidi/csv_to_db/README.md

 - e.g., a header "Sample Header" will be renamed to "sample_header" to ensure proper import into the db

 The largest file tested was 6gb.

+*note that this tool is written to specifically run using Google CoLab.
+You can modify to run on your local machine by editing the file upload code.